The

 Your output should be similar to the following:

-command makes use of the PATH variable to determine the location of the date
+The output of the which command tells you that when you execute the date command, the system will run the command /bin/date.
+The which command makes use of the PATH variable to determine the location of the date command.